Mahmoudkhaledd0/MahmoudKhaled_RagProject_SherlockHolmesBooks_ITI/README.md

 ### Build the index

-Run `rag-pipeline.ipynb` end to end to extract the PDF, generate the dataset, embed the pages, and populate the Qdrant collection.
+Run `rag-pipeline.ipynb` to extract the PDF, generate the dataset, embed the pages, and populate the Qdrant collection.

 ### Run the API